HomeSpecialties › Neurology

 Selection criteria & how to apply

-Neurology has two competitive entry points, and — unlike the other physician subspecialties — the second one has a published national scored rubric, so this section can show real weightings.
-First you compete for a Basic Physician Training post: you apply directly to a hospital or BPT network (the RACP sets standards but does not recruit or select trainees), and selection is state/network-based.
-After three years of BPT you must pass both Divisional exams.
-Then comes the harder step: a single national MATCH run by ANZAN's Education & Training Committee through state and New Zealand subcommittees (NSW/ACT, Queensland, South Australia, Victoria/Tasmania, Western Australia) — not the state PMCV or HETI matches.
-ANZAN publishes the scoring: the curriculum vitae is worth 35% of the total mark and the structured interview 65%, with a minimum total of 55 out of 100 required to be eligible to enter the match.
-The CV is scored against about 14 published criteria (a neuroscience PhD, a neurology elective year, first-author papers, presentations, prizes, teaching, leadership and regional work), and three consultant-physician referees (ideally at least one neurologist) submit a standardised form.
-The components below show those published weightings:
+Neurology has two competitive entry points, and — unlike the other physician subspecialties — the second has a published national scored rubric.
+First you compete for a Basic Physician Training post; after three years of BPT you must pass both Divisional exams; then comes the harder step, a single national MATCH run by ANZAN (not the state PMCV or HETI matches).
+ANZAN publishes the scoring: the CV is 35% and the structured interview 65%, with a minimum 55/100 to enter.
+The CV is scored against about 14 published criteria, and three consultant-physician referees (ideally at least one neurologist) submit a standardised form.
+State specifics are in the accordion.
+The components below show those weightings:

 Structured interview65%